Optimization with delay-induced bifurcations: Demonstration of principle

 As $\tau$ grows, all five fixed points $x_1^{\textrm{min}}$--$x_5^{\textrm{min}}$ undergo AH bifurcations and give birth to stable limit cycles, which grow in size with $\tau$ in full analogy with the previous cases considered, as illustrated in Fig.~\ref{fig_5_well_chaos_mess_bd}(b).

 However, non-local bifurcations occur in a less predictable manner than with previous examples.
 In what follows, we indicate similarities and distinctions from the cases considered above in the scenarios developing as $\tau$ grows.

-We start from listing the similarities.
-Firstly, all five localised attractors disappear through the homoclinic bifurcations in the same manner as before, as illustrated in Figs.~\ref{fig_5_well_chaos_mess_pp}(a)--(d) and (f).
+We start from listing the \emph{similarities}.
+Firstly, all five localized attractors disappear through the homoclinic bifurcations in the same manner as before, as illustrated in Figs.~\ref{fig_5_well_chaos_mess_pp}(a)--(d) and (f).
 With this, the nature of the homoclinic bifurcation is determined by whether the relevant saddle-focus fixed point was before or after the first AH bifurcation.
 Namely, in (a)--(c) the limit cycles born from $x_1^{\textrm{min}}$, $x_5^{\textrm{min}}$ and $x_4^{\textrm{min}}$ collide with the saddle-foci $x_1^{\textrm{max}}$ and $x_4^{\textrm{max}}$ and form safe homoclinic loops, because the latters are not only below their first AH bifurcations, but also below the instants where their saddle quantities $\sigma$ become positive.
-On the other hand, (d) and (f) illustrate homoclinic bifurcations representing the closures of manifolds of their respective saddle cycles born from $x_3^{\textrm{max}}$ and $x_2^{\textrm{max}}$, respectively.
+On the other hand, (d) and (f) illustrate homoclinic bifurcations representing the closures of manifolds of saddle cycles born from $x_3^{\textrm{max}}$ and $x_2^{\textrm{max}}$, respectively.

 Note, that in the given landscape $V$, $x_2^{\textrm{max}}$ and $x_3^{\textrm{max}}$ are much sharper than in (\ref{eq_5well_low5_bro5}) and (\ref{eq_5well_low5_bro10}), as can be seen from the high splashes of function $J V''$ in Fig.~\ref{fig_5_well_chaos_mess_bd}(a) (green line).
 The high values of $J$ lead to AH bifurcations of these fixed points occurring at much smaller values of $\tau$ than in both previous examples.
 However, the homoclinic bifurcations involving manifolds of the saddle cycles around these maxima occur in the same manner as in the previous two examples (compare Figs.~\ref{fig_5_well_chaos_mess_pp}(d), (f) with e.g. Figs.~\ref{fig_5_well_low5_broad10_pp}(d)--(e)), although at the instants of homoclinic collisions both $x_2^{\textrm{max}}$ and $x_3^{\textrm{max}}$ are already above the second AH bifurcation.